Enhancing Neutrino Reconstruction in Water-Cherenkov Air Shower Arrays Using Multi-Photosensors: Conclusions

 \section{Conclusions}

-In this work, we demonstrated the potential of WCDs equipped with multi-PMT modules for neutrino direction reconstruction.
+In this work, we demonstrated the potential of WCDs equipped with multi-PMT modules for background-free neutrino detection and direction reconstruction, provided that the sampling rate of the PMT electronics is $250 \, \rm MSPS$ or better.
 The reconstruction is based on the analysis of signal time traces using transformer-based models.
 The multi-PMT-based WCD, featuring seven 3-inch PMTs arranged in a hexagonal pattern, provides enhanced directional sensitivity.
-This design enables the reconstruction of neutrino directions with resolutions of approximately $10^\circ$ in azimuth and $7^\circ$ in zenith for high-signal events, representing a substantial improvement over results obtained with WCDs using multiple larger PMTs.
+This design enables the reconstruction of neutrino directions with angular resolutions of approximately $10^\circ$ in azimuth and $7^\circ$ in zenith for high-signal events, corresponding to a mean opening angle of about $10^\circ$ with respect to the true neutrino direction.
+This result represents a substantial improvement over results obtained with WCDs using multiple larger PMTs.

 The angular reconstruction strategy with this WCD benefits from the finer azimuthal angular sampling provided by the $60^\circ$ separation of the peripheral PMTs.
 Compared to alternative WCDs that use multiple larger PMTs, the multi-PMT-based WCD improves azimuthal angle resolution by a factor of two and by a few degrees for the zenith angle, reducing the bias in both cases.
 In addition to the enhanced angular reconstruction, multi-PMTs mitigate the saturation effects by counting with more and smaller PMTs.
 This helps to recover energy information in saturated stations and may improve gamma/hadron discrimination.